freeverseio/laos-public-docs/tokenomics/laos-utility-token.md

 # 🪙 LAOS Utility Token

-_Note: In March 2024 the LAOS Token was classified as a Utility Token by Switzerland’s financial regulator FINMA._ [_Find out more here_](https://x.com/laosnetwork/status/1772925616473432237) _._
+Note: In March 2024 the LAOS Token was classified as a Utility Token by Switzerland’s financial regulator FINMA. [_Find out more here_](https://x.com/laosnetwork/status/1772925616473432237)

 ## LAOS Token Overview